Trident09/QR-ify/README.md

 4. Click the "Generate QR Code" button
 5. Scan the QR code with your phone

+p.s. you need to have a internet connection for this to work because the QR code is generated using an API call

 ## How it works
 The QR code is generated using the [QR code API](https://goqr.me/api/)